SavioNicodemos/laravel-auto-swagger/README.md

 You can have multiple `@Response` decorators

-- The `code` property is required and must be the first in propery
+- The `code` property is required and must be the first in property
-- You can use the optional `description` property to desscribe your response
+- You can use the optional `description` property to describe your response
-- You can use the optional `ref` property to refer a model, you can also wrap that model in [] to refer an array of that model or use the full model path inside, finally you can use a schema builder
+- You can use the optional `ref` property to refer a Model or a custom Schema, you can also add an `[]` in the final of the Schema name to refer an array of that Schema or use the full Schema path inside, finally you can use a schema builder

 ```php
 /**